Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables: Appendix F. Simulation Results

-For exact p-value computation, the key advantage of the kernel approach is that it avoids iterating over all $\tilde{\mathbf{z}} \in \widetilde{\mathcal{Z}}(\mathbf{N}_{I\cdot})$, instead performing a search over the table space.
-When computing exact p-values based on permutations of treatment assignments, we use the \texttt{multicool} library \citep{multicool} to generate permuted treatment vectors one at a time.
+For exact $p$-value computation, the key advantage of the kernel approach is that it avoids iterating over all $\mathbf{z} \in \mathcal{Z}(\mathbf{N}_{I\cdot})$, instead performing a search over the table space $\Omega_{\mathbf{t}}$.
+When computing exact $p$-values based on permutations of treatment assignments, we use the \texttt{multicool} library \citep{multicool} to generate permuted treatment vectors one at a time.
 The \texttt{multicool} library implements the loopless algorithm described in \citet{Williams2009Loopless} and is written in C++ for efficiency.
-All reported timings were obtained on the Posit Cloud (4CPU's, 8 GB RAM).
+All reported timings were obtained on the Posit Cloud (4 CPUs, 8 GB RAM).